snowex-hackweek/website-2021/book/glossary.md

   isolated environment called a container.
 It is widely used for creating reproducible software environments to run code on different computers.

+Git
+  A popular version control system that is used in many open source software projects to manage their software code base.

 [GitHub](https://github.com)
   Provider of Internet hosting for software development and distributed version control using the "git" command line tool.